 The Company issued flow-through shares during 2016 for a premium over the market value of the shares.
 The premium over the market value of the shares is recognized as a liability until such time as the Company incurs qualifying exploration expenditures.
 As the Company incurs qualifying expenditures in 2017, the liability to the investor is satisfied and accordingly the premium received on the initial issue of share capital is recognized in income.
-As at June 30, 2017 this premium was \$0.1 million (December 31, 2016 - \$0.2 million).
+For the nine months ended September 30, 2017, premiums recognized were \$0.1 million.